 Aside from providing a livable wage and a supportive work environment, securing a Group Pension Plan or a Group RRSP is a great way to look after your employees and ensure their loyalty.
 To choose the best option for your workplace, start by talking to your employees about their medical needs and compare those needs to the plans offered by your chosen pension and RRSP provider.

 Why Choose Us for Your Group RRSP and Pension Plans?

 Lifetime Benefits not only offers health coverage but also pension and RRSP plans, allowing your employees a hassle-free way to save for their retirement.
 By partnering with us, you can take care of your valued employees now and into the future.
 We take the work out of being a caring employer.

-Are you interested in establishing a group pension or group RRSP for your employees?
-Ask us for a free quote.
+If you are interested in establishing a group pension or group RRSP for your employees then please contact us today.

 Group Pensions and RRSP FAQ

 A group RRSP has rules tied to withdrawals and deposits, will often have low fees and is sponsored by an employer who usually makes contributions on your behalf.
 A basic RRSP is held personally and can be with a bank, insurance broker or financial advisor / planner.